hackervera/webmention/README.md

 ```

 Once the webmention is sucessfully verified, the content from the source site will be returned in the content variable.
 You can use whatever function name you want for the callback, just be sure to change it in the config map.
+You need to add `plug :put_webmention_header` to any pipeline where you want to have a discoverable webmention.